BenCoTHPS/Ffbot-IDLE-Mods/README.md

 # Ffbot-IDLE-Mods
 Mods for Elbody's [FFBot Idle Game](https://elbody.itch.io/ffbot)

+This is a pretty rough code base with poor instructions.
+For most of you, grab the latest release and the html files (you don't need index).
+Add them as obs browser sources or whatever you want to do.
+They will update with the game  when it generates jsons (new wave, stats command, freehire,ascend, missing etc).

 **Disclaimer:** Use of these mods may or may not ban you from game leaderboards! **Always back up your original `ffbot.pck` and save files before attempting to mod your game.**

 ## Project Overview